Fleckism/SecurityPlus/SecurityPlus/11 B Secure Application Protocols.md

 Implementing Internet telephony and video conferencing brings its own raft of security concerns.[[ Each part of the communications media network infrastructure needs to be evaluated for threats and vulnerabilities.]]
 This includes protocols, servers, handsets, and software.
 The **protocols** designed to support real-time services cover one or more of the following functions:

 -   **Session control**—used to setup and manage communications sessions.
-They handle tasks such as user discovery (locating a user on the network), [[My linked notes/Dictionary/Availability]] advertising (whether a user is prepared to receive calls), negotiating session parameters (such as use of audio/video), and session management and termination.
+They handle tasks such as user discovery (locating a user on the network), [[Availability]] advertising (whether a user is prepared to receive calls), negotiating session parameters (such as use of audio/video), and session management and termination.
 -   **Data transport**—handles the delivery of the actual video or voice information.
 -   **Quality of Service** (QoS)—provides information about the connection to a QoS system, which in turn ensures that voice or video communications are free from problems such as dropped packets, delay, or jitter.